AlexOAO/AlexOAO/README.md

 ## 🧑‍💻 About me
 Hi!
-I’m Alex.
-I'm a finance graduate student at National Taiwan University of Science and Technology with a mission: making financial services smarter through AI and data science.
+I’m Alex from Taiwan with a mission: making financial services smarter through AI and data science.
 My journey began with quantitative trading research, evolved through building AI customer service systems at Taiwan Economic Journal, and now continues as an AI intern at KGI Financial Holding.
 I specialize in:
 ✓ Quantitative strategy development & backtesting
-✓ AI applications in finance (robo-advisory, intelligent CRM) ✓ Python, SQL, and LLM integration
+✓ AI applications in finance (robo-advisory, intelligent CRM)
+✓ Python, SQL, and LLM integration
 What drives me:
 The intersection of finance and technology.
 I believe the future of financial services lies in intelligent automation and data-driven decision-making.
 Always eager to connect with fellow FinTech enthusiasts and explore opportunities in AI-powered financial innovation.

 ---